 Let’s look at this with a little common sense and empathy, shall we?

-In the womb, Baby was perpetually warm.
-Baby didn’t experience hunger because nourishment was constantly available.
+In the womb, baby was perpetually warm.
+He didn’t experience hunger because nourishment was constantly available.
 Physical touch was (obviously) constant.
 In fact, feeling hungry, cold, or lonely are experiences that didn’t exist until after birth.